mw-hrastega/jenkins-matlab-plugin/examples/Run-MATLAB-Tests.md

 * MATLAB and the plugin for MATLAB must be installed on your Jenkins server.
 For information on how to install a plugin in Jenkins, see [Managing Plugins](https://jenkins.io/doc/book/managing/plugins/).
 * The Times Table App project must be under source control.
 For example, you can create a new repository for the project using your GitHub&reg; account.
 For more information, see [Use Source Control with Projects](https://www.mathworks.com/help/matlab/matlab_prog/use-source-control-with-projects.html).
-* The [Cobertura](https://plugins.jenkins.io/cobertura) and [JUnit](https://plugins.jenkins.io/junit) plugins must be installed on Jenkins.
+* The [Cobertura](https://plugins.jenkins.io/cobertura) and [JUnit](https://plugins.jenkins.io/junit) plugins must be installed.
 These plugins are required to publish the artifacts using post-build actions.

 ## Create a Freestyle Project to Run MATLAB Tests
 Create a new project and configure it by following these steps: